AbdArdati/PDFQueryAI/README.md

 ### System Requirements 🖥️

-For Ollama3.1 8B, ensure your system has at least 16 GB of RAM, and reasonable disk space; a GPU is recommended for models with 70B parameters or higher.
+For Ollama3.1 8B, ensure your system has at least 16 GB of RAM, and reasonable disk space for a reasonable performance; a GPU is recommended for models with 70B parameters or higher.

 ### 1. Download and Install Ollama